Sustainable Development in the Operational Approaches of Outdoor Sports Providers in Southern Aveyron

 Most of the service providers surveyed also have children and a family life, which appears to be a crucial factor not only in their integration into the local community but also in the long-term viability of their businesses:

 “We built our house all by ourselves.
 Here, with the family’s help, it was possible; we couldn’t have done it anywhere else […].
-I never would have built this place if I hadn’t had family to helped me…”
+I never would have built this space if I hadn’t had family to helped me…”

 Conclusion